Texas 2030 Conference Explores Impact of State and National Po...

 - The Honorable Julián Castro, Dean's Distinguished Fellow and Fellow of the Dávila Chair in International Trade Policy at the LBJ School, Former HUD Secretary and Mayor of San Antonio

-- Representative Byron Cook (R–Corsicana), Chairman, State Affairs Committee
+- Texas Rep. Byron Cook (R–Corsicana), Chairman, State Affairs Committee

 - Austin Mayor Steve Adler